 Relevant documentation:

-Create the function by running the following query inside your worksheet
+Create the function by running the following query inside your SQL worksheet

 create or replace function text_chunker(pdf_text string)